carpentries-incubator/singularity-introduction/_episodes/03-singularity-shell.md

 - "Learn how to run different commands when starting a container."
 - "Learn how to open an interactive shell within a container environment."
 keypoints:
-- "The `singularity exec` and `singularity shell` commands provide different options for starting containers."
+- "The `singularity exec` is an alternative to `singularity run` that allows you to start a container running a specific command."
+- "The `singularity shell` command can be used to start a container and run an interactive shell within it."
 ---

 ## Running specific commands within a container